nwisniowski/dataStructures_Algorithms/README.md

 # dataStructures_Algorithms

-The following directory contains assignments for Data Structures and Algorithms class.
+This directory contains assignments for Data Structures and Algorithms class.

+Important topics are listed below:

 -blackjack_v3.zip